flama-purklin/CapstoneGroup5/DOCUMENTATION/full-technical-documentation.md

    - Connects NPCs to the dialogue system.
    - On activation, calls `LLMCharacter.Load()` to load history/cache.
    - On deactivation, calls `LLMCharacter.Save()` to save history/cache and notifies `CharacterManager`.
-   - Now includes timing diagnostics to track UI animation times and I/O operations.
+   - Includes timing diagnostics to track UI animation times and I/O operations.
-   - Adds a 2-second delay before UI deactivation to allow reading the final dialogue text.
+   - **Improved Responsiveness:** Removed 2-second delay before UI deactivation to improve responsiveness.

 2. **BaseDialogueManager**:
    - Abstract class handling core dialogue logic.
-   - **Recent Fix:** Changed `currentResponse.Append(reply)` to `currentResponse.Clear(); currentResponse.Append(reply)` in `HandleReply` to prevent text duplication, as LLM response chunks contain the complete response so far, not just new content.
+   - **Previous Fix:** Changed `currentResponse.Append(reply)` to `currentResponse.Clear(); currentResponse.Append(reply)` in `HandleReply` to prevent text duplication, as LLM response chunks contain the complete response so far, not just new content.
+   - **Action Streaming Fix:** Implemented proper handling of multi-chunk function calls using `isAccumulatingAction` flag and `actionBuffer` to accumulate text across multiple LLM response chunks when the action delimiter (`[/ACTION]:` or `\nACTION:`) appears in a chunk but the full function call parameters arrive in subsequent chunks.
    - Supports both `\nACTION:` and `[/ACTION]:` delimiters for function parsing.
-   - Uses `actionFoundInCurrentStream` flag to ignore further text chunks after detecting a function call.
-   - Buffers function calls with `bufferedFunctionCall` for processing after BeepSpeak finishes.
    - Provides coroutines `ProcessActionAfterBeepSpeak` and `EnableInputAfterBeepSpeak` that wait for `DialogueControl.IsBeepSpeakPlaying` to become false before acting.
-   - Now includes diagnostic logging to track the input re-enabling process.
+   - Includes proper reset of all action state flags in `OnReplyComplete` to ensure clean state between LLM responses.

 3. **LLMDialogueManager**:
    - Inherits from BaseDialogueManager.